 |On the cylindrical equidistant map on the left, point A seems 41% farther from C than from B. Actually, every point on the red meridian is equally far from A. The distance between D and C is zero, since both lie on a pole.
 The orthographic map on the right puts those facts in a better perspective, in more than one sense.|

 Either graphic or numeric, only on a true globe a scale can be directly applied to any pair of points on its surface.
-In flat maps, most likely the reduction rate is not constant, changing with direction and location.
-Especially, the rate may be nonlinear: the length ratio of two segments of a line on the map is not the same for the corresponding segments on Earth.
+In flat maps, most likely the reduction rate, or scale factor, is not constant, changing with direction and location.
+Especially, it may be nonlinear: the length ratio of two segments of a line on the map is not the same for the corresponding segments on Earth.
 Finally, the shortest distance between two points on a sphere is rarely represented by a straight line on a flat map, and measuring distances along an arbitrary (not always marked) curve is not a straightforward procedure.

 Thus, depending on the range of the mapped region (the larger, the greater will be distance distortions), neither numbers nor rulers can be reliably used without knowledge of the projection's properties; they both can be just misleading.

 |Some standard lines (marked in proportion 1:2:3) in selected projections|

 Lines on the map, straight or not, with constant, linear scale (with length proportional to that of corresponding lines on Earth) are lines of true scale or standard lines.
 Map projections with a well-defined, nontrivial set of standard lines are sometimes referred to as equidistant.
 Some well-known examples are the equidistant cylindrical (in the normal aspect, all meridians and one or two parallels are standard), azimuthal equidistant (in the normal aspect all meridians are standard), and the conic equidistant (in the normal aspect, all meridians and one or two parallels are standard).